BelulaBelai/FE22-js2-mp4-belula-belai/README.md

 # Calculator Project

-This project is a simple calculator built with TypeScript and bundled with the TypeScript bundler.
+This project is a simple calculator built with TypeScript and bundled with the parcel bundler.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Getting Started
 To run this project, follow these steps: